 Gone are the days of 200+ cm skis with less than 5mm of sidecut.
 Skis have transitioned to more of a parabolic shape over the years.
 We like to think of sidecut as your skis “autopilot” system.
 Yes, it’s true that a good skier can carve just about any width turn on any pair of skis, but the sidecut of a ski helps determine how the ski will naturally want to turn.
 Some like it tight and narrow, others want to go straight and turn very little.
-Generally speaking, a ski with a turn radius 15 meters or less will be very playful and nimble.
+Generally speaking, a ski with a turn radius of 15 meters or less will be very playful and nimble.
 Skis with a 15-22 meter radius make great daily drivers for skiers who want a ski that can “do it all”.
-Skis that have a 22+ meter turn radius are generally know as more of a fall line, or minimal-turn ski, they like high speeds and really wide turns.
+Skis that have a 22+ meter turn radius are generally known as more of a fall line, or minimal-turn ski, they like high speeds and really wide turns.

 Flex profile (stiffness)

 While stiffness used to be a major measure of performance, nowadays ski stiffness (tip-to-tail) is almost as much about personal preference as it is about performance.
 If you want a ski that will allow you to butter all over the mountain (deep tail press or toe press) you’ll likely want a ski with a slightly softer flex profile that is considered more ‘jibby’.
 If you want a ski that will give you a lot of feedback about the type of snow and terrain you are skiing, consider opting for a ski that’s a bit stiffer.
 Simply put, the soft flex rides like a Cadillac, firm skis ride like a sports car.